biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:CE_Algorithm.md

     For NO LIMIT set it to -1.
 6.  boolean showAFPRanges; (default false) A print flag that allows to view the ranges of the inital AFPs, prior to alignment optimization.
-7.  boolean checkCircular; (defaul false) A flag that determines if CE should check for Circular Permutations (CP).
+7.  boolean checkCircular; (default false) A flag that determines if CE should check for Circular Permutations (CP).
 Increases calculation time significantly, but can detect CPs.